 The Lawn at Glen Abbey is an HOA community, dues are $4700 a year and include all lawn maintenance, a 24/7 guardhouse, and that perfect location with easy access to the Dallas North Tollway OR Preston Road to the east.
 Stay tuned for more wonderful discoveries in this incredible neighborhood.

-This story has been updated with the correct information about the original owners of Glen Abbey, John and Lupe Murchison.
+This story has been updated with corrected information about the original owners of Glen Abbey, John and Lupe Murchison.